Think you have a leak?

 Where!?
 That’s the second most common exclamation.
 The first most common exclamation – I SEE WATER BUT CAN’T FIGURE OUT WHERE IT’S COMING FROM!

-So where can water be leaking from?
+Where can water be leaking from?

 • Inside, behind or between walls